freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 A more formal definition of Machine Learning is provided by Prof Tom Mitchell of CMU:

-> "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E."
+> "A computer program is said to learn from experience `E` with respect to some class of tasks `T` and performance measure `P` if its performance at tasks in `T`, as measured by `P`, improves with experience `E`."

 Consider the example of a Machine Learning algorithm that plays chess.
 In this example, `E` refers to the experience of playing chess, `T` is the task of playing chess, and `P` denotes the probability that the program will win the next game of chess.

-Machine learning is exactly like how a human being learns.
-For example, if a human wants to learn how to play poker, it will first learn the rules.
-Then it will try to get experience by playing the game.
-This experience is nothing but a huge data set for a machine by using which it can make intelligent decisions regarding the proposed problem.
+Machine learning is similar to how a human being learns.
+For example if a human wants to learn how to play poker, they will firstly learn the rules.
+Then they will try to get experience by playing the game.
+This experience is nothing but a huge data set for a machine, which then it uses to make intelligent decisions regarding the proposed problem.

 In general, machine learning problems can be classified into supervised learning and unsupervised learning.
 In supervised learning, you have the input and the labeled output, and you suspect that a relationship exists between the input and the labeled output.
 When you know neither what the labeled output is nor if a relationship exists, unsupervised learning will help you find structure in your data if there is one.